parallel-php/parallel-task/README.md

 What can be done with it:
 - Delegate tasks in order to improve application response time.
 For example, instead of sending an email inline, it can be sent asynchronously.
-- Delegate tasks whose result is not required to be immediatly visible or for which a reponse is not needed in the current script.
-Examples here can range from simple things like logging up to complex application logic that can be processed with delay in order to improve high peak performance.
+- Delegate tasks whose result are not required to be immediately  visible or for which a response is not needed in the current script.
+The Examples here can range from simple things like logging up to complex application logic that can be processed with delay in order to improve high peak performance.
 - Parallel processing.
-An algorithm that can be parallelized can benefit from this library by starting multiple workers on different machines and agregate the results after all finished.
+An algorithm that can be parallelized can benefit from this library by starting multiple workers on different machines and aggregate the results after all finished.

 How to use it: